nicholsonjohnc/data-science-web-app-starter/README.md

 I recommend creating infrastructure resources by copy/pasting from the [AWS Resource Types Reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html).

-The resources being created in 'web-tier-stack.json' are as follows:
+The resources being described in 'web-tier-stack.json' are as follows:
 * WebBucket - The S3 bucket where your code will live.
 Name matches your domain name.
 * WebBucketPolicy - The policy for WebBucket that gives public read access to its contents.
 * WebBucketWWW - An S3 bucket that simply redirects requests for the www subdomain to your domain.